BenjaminJonahZhang/scapi/doc/source/communication.rst

 In both of the above functions, the user can generate one or more connections between the parties.
 The channels are connected using a **single port** for each application, specified in the PartyData objects given in the constructor.
 The first function is used when the user wishes to provide the name of each connection.
 The second function is used if the user wishes these “names” to be generated automatically.
 In this case, the name of a channel is actually the index of the channel.
 That is, the first created channel is named “1”, the second is “2” and so on.
 These functions can be called several times.
 The class internally stores the number of created channels so that the next index can be given, when using the second function.

-By default, Nagle algorithm is disabled since it has much better performance for cryptographic algorithms.
+By default, Nagle's algorithm is disabled since this has much better performance for cryptographic algorithms.
 In order to change the default value, call the ``enableNagle()`` function in the socket implementations.
-In the queue implementations the Nagle algorithm can be changes only in construction time so we added a constructor with ``boolean enableNagle`` to let the user determine if Nagle algorithm should be used or not.
+In the queue implementations usage of Nagle's algorithm can be changed only on construction time so we've added a constructor with ``boolean enableNagle`` to let the user determine if Nagle's algorithm should be used or not.

 Here is an example on how to use the :java:ref:`SocketCommunicationSetup` class: